Thuraiyur: Economy

 Most people in Thuraiyur are employed in the agriculture sector.
 Paddy and corn are the predominant crops grown in the area.
 Currently, the economy of this town is based on agricultural products and jewelry.
 Thuraiyur's economy has witnessed a significant change brought about by handloom manufacturers.
 With the advancement of powerlooms, traditional handlooms have begun to lose their significance.
 However, handloom is one of the main occupations among the people of Thuraiyur.

 Thuraiyur is one of the very few towns in Tamil Nadu to have a high grade water management system.
 During the Monsoon, rain water from the nearby hills fill the lakes used to irrigate the surrounding agricultural lands.
 When the lake reaches its maximum level, safety valves are opened to drain the excess water into the neighbouring temple tank through an underground canal.
 Another underground canal also runs through the heart of town from Periya Eri to Chinna Eri, to irrigate the fields located south of Thuraiyur.

 Transport

-Thuraiyur is well connected by road to cities like: Trichy, Namakkal, Musiri, Perambalur, Ariyalur, Jayankondam, Coimbatore, Ooty, Chennai, Bangalore, Karur, Attur, Thammampatti and Salem and& Madurai.
+Thuraiyur is well connected by road to cities like: Trichy, Namakkal, Musiri, Perambalur, Ariyalur, Jayankondam, Coimbatore, Ooty, Chennai, Karur, Attur, Thammampatti and Salem and& Madurai.
 In addition to the main bus routes, mini buses play an important role in connecting villages within the hinterland.
 The nearest railway station is located in Trichy and Ariyalur.
 The nearest airport is Tiruchirappalli International Airport which offers international and domestic flights, and Madurai International Airport.
 It has a separate Regional Transport Unit Office Numbered as TN-48-Z-****.
 It has a Tamil Nadu State Transport Corporation (TNSTC) depot under the Thiruchirappali Division.